RikuVan/Lounasjuna/README.md

        messagingSenderId: "your_id"
      }
   ```
+- Seed the database using the `Import JSON` button in the upper right hand corner of the database. `seed.json` is at the root of the project.
 - Initially remove restrictions on reading and writing to the datebase until you have
 authentication hooked up.
 Database > Rules
   ```json